 When we sit and think about it logically, we do have all the proper answers to dull down the negative fearful thoughts that keep us awake a week before travelling.
 (Mines a month before).

 Today there are all sorts of routes to tackle this irrational fear:

-1, Have you thought about being hypnotized?
+1, Have you thought about being hypnotised?
 The brain is a very complex area, where professional people can rearrange how we think and feel in certain situations.
 (CBT) Cognitive Behavioural Therapy.

-2, The library has many books and CDs on how to de stress yourself in such a situation, mind over matter.
-Research and try to understand the pattern of worry you have accidently got yourself into, it will take work to undo what has been deep-rooted in your brain for a long time.
+2, The library has many books and CD’s on how to de stress yourself in such a situation, mind over matter.
+Research and try to understand the pattern of worry you have accidentally got yourself into, it will take work to undo what has been deep-rooted in your brain for a long time.

 3, Book a fear of flying course.
 Easyjet, Ryanair, and many other airlines do run courses for people who fear the skies.
 It is usually a few days away at your nearest airport where you will actually have a pilot talking to you about the safety of flying.
 You then go up for a short time on a plane to see how you feel, after hearing all the positives rather than the negatives.
 The cost of these courses is really not that expensive.